-The Oyster Perpetual Submariner, the archetype of the divers’ watch, epitomizes the historic link between Rolex and underwater exploration.
+The Oyster Perpetual Submariner and Oyster Perpetual Submariner Date, archetypes of the divers’ watch, epitomize the historic link between Rolex and underwater exploration.

 Launched in 1953, the Submariner was the first divers’ wristwatch waterproof to a depth of 100 metres (330 feet).
 Some years later, in 1969, Rolex unveiled the Submariner Date, a version of the model with a date function.
 Since then, the two watches have moved beyond the marine depths, becoming the watches of choice for a wide range of sports and other activities.

 The unidirectional rotatable bezel of the Submariner and Submariner Date is equipped with a 60-minute graduated monobloc Cerachrom insert – in black, blue or green, depending on the version – that allows divers to monitor their time underwater.
-This insert, patented by Rolex, is made of an extremely hard, virtually scratchproof ceramic whose colour is unaffected by ultraviolet rays.
+This patented insert is made of an extremely hard, virtually scratchproof ceramic whose colour is unaffected by ultraviolet rays.
 In addition, thanks to its chemical composition, the high-tech ceramic is inert and cannot corrode.
 The graduations and the numerals are moulded into the ceramic and coloured with gold or platinum using a PVD (Physical Vapour Deposition) process.
 The bezel’s knurled edge offers excellent grip and can be manipulated with ease, even when wearing gloves.

 In addition to its functions and its intrinsic technical qualities, the bezel of the Submariner and Submariner Date contributes to the very strong visual identity of these two models.